-Iran's moral police arrest 230 partygoers
+Morality police seize 230 at Iran parties

-Iran's moral police storm solstice parties to arrest 230 people
+Iran's morality police storm solstice parties to arrest 230 people

-Iran's moral police have arrested 230 people at two winter solstice celebration parties in Tehran.
+Iran's morality police have arrested 230 people at two winter solstice celebration parties in Tehran.

 The shortest day of the year is traditionally celebrated in Iran, where it is known as Yalda.